OpenC3/cosmos/docs.openc3.com/docs/configuration/accessors.md

 #### Telemetry

 Using the CBOR Accessor for [telemetry definitions](telemetry) only requires the use of [KEY](command#key) to pull values from the CBOR data.
-Note that the KEY values are the [JSONPath](https://en.wikipedia.org/wiki/JSONPath) to access the values.
+Note that the KEY values use [JSONPath](https://en.wikipedia.org/wiki/JSONPath).

 ```ruby
 TELEMETRY CBOR CBORTLM BIG_ENDIAN "CBOR Accessor Telemetry"